Sprocket-Security/gigaproxy/README.md

 https://ipv4.rawrify.com/ip
 ```

-Then run the following for loop
+Then run the following for loop:

 ```bash
 while true; do for i in $(cat endpoints.txt); do curl -s $i -x http://127.0.0.1:8080; done; done
 ```

-Every minute your public IP should change.
+Every minute, your public IP should change.

 ## Examples